i4k0b/algorithms-1-semester/README.md

 ---

 ## 🤝 Contributing
-Found an error or have additional materials?
-Feel free to:
+If you've found an error or had additional materials feel free to:
 1. Open an Issue
 2. Submit a Pull Request
 3. Contact the repository maintainer